Platform The IWE Sectors Resources How It Works About Book a call

 What it delivers: the operating data for everything else.

-Example interventions: manager notification rules tied to sustained risk signals, workload adjustments, role clarity interventions.
+Example interventions: managers prompted when a team's risk builds, workload adjustments, role clarity interventions.

 Block 02 · Workload and job design